Tiny Living in a Motorhome

 At the entry door is a side panel that is upholstered.
 I purchased a "blow-dryer" rack meant to hang on a cabinet door.
 This hangs over the panel and provides us a place for all of the doggie essentials.

 RV bathrooms (most of them) are extremely small and not built with much storage, especially inside the shower.
 I took two tension rods (for shower curtains) and placed them inside the shower and hung a mesh pocket thing from that.
 The rods are a place to hang towels or the bathmat as a bonus in addition to supporting the mesh bag.

-The mesh bag and fit all of our bathroom products and they stay secure as we are driving down the road.
+The mesh bag fits all of our bathroom products, and they stay secure as we are driving down the road.

 The closet had one rod (in front); we added a second rod.
 Also added is the battery-operated light because otherwise the closet is a black hole.
 The two white bins are for either shoes or pantry items easy to pull them forward to reach items.
 The shelves have tension rods to hold items in place when on the move.
 Felt hangers are a must for RVers; clothes will stay on the hanger.

 Our rig is a 2019 Thor Freedom Elite 24FE on the Mercedes Sprinter chassis with full wall slide.